-GAS CONNECTIONS
+INSTALLATION - GAS CONNECTIONS

-- All field gas piping must be pressure/leak tested prior to operation.
+- 1. All field gas piping must be pressure/leak tested prior to operation.
 Never use an open flame.
-Use a soap solution or equilavent for testing. - 2.
+Use a soap solution or equivalent for testing. - 2.
 Gas pressure to appliance controls must never exceed 14" W.C.
 (1/2 psi). - 3.
 To reduce the opportunity for condensation, the minimum sea level input to the appliance, as indicated on the serial plate, must not be less than 5% below the rated input, or 5% below the minimum rated input of dual rated units.

-- Purging of air from gas lines should be performed as described in ANSI Z223.1 - latest edition "National Fuel Gas Code", or in Canada CSA-B149 codes. - When leak testing the gas supply piping system, the appliance and its combination gas control must be isolated during any pressure testing in excess of 14" W.C.
+- Purging of air from gas lines should be performed as described in the National Fuel Gas Code, ANSI Z223.1 (NFPA 54) - latest edition or in Canada CSA-B149 codes. - 2.
+When leak testing the gas supply piping system, the appliance and its combination gas control must be isolated during any pressure testing in excess of 14" W.C.
 (1/2 psi). - 3.
 The unit should be isolated from the gas supply piping system by closing its field installed manual shut-off valve.
 This manual shut-off valve should be located within 6' of the heater. - 4.
 Turn off all gas before installing appliance.